 First: You need to be able to buy cryptocurrencies like Bitcoin.
 So step 1 is “sign up for Coinbase (click for our Coinbase explainer and guide).”
-Coinbase is the simplest and arguably best all-around choice for a place to buy Bitcoin in the U.S. Thus, it is what we’ll use as an example for this guide.
+Coinbase is one of the simplest and arguably best all-around choice for a place to buy Bitcoin in the U.S. Thus, it is what we’ll use as an example for this guide.
 TIP: If you want to use another exchange/broker to exchange dollars for cryptocurrency, that will work too.
 Of course, if you know how to do that, you can probably skip the first part of this guide anyway!

 Second: You need to transfer some Bitcoin or another cryptocurrency to the person you are giving it to.
-You can send the cryptocurrency to an email address via Coinbase (explained below), get a paper wallet and load the cryptocurrency onto that (also explained below), or buy the cryptocurrency now but wait to transfer the cryptocurrency until you can help the other person set up a Coinbase account first (also explained below).
-A paper wallet is cool because it will result in you being able to give a physical gift that the person can hold onto without being tech savvy (the drawback is it is a little more complicated).
+You can send the cryptocurrency to an email address via Coinbase (explained below), get a paper wallet and load the cryptocurrency onto that (also explained below), or buy the cryptocurrency now but wait to transfer the cryptocurrency until you can help the other person set up a Coinbase account or other wallet solution first (also explained below).
+A paper wallet is cool because it will result in you being able to give a physical gift that the person can hold onto without being tech-savvy (the drawback is it is a little more complicated).
 Email is a solid choice, as it is fairly straightforward (either they will get a prompt to claim the Bitcoin via email, or they will automatically receive it if you send to an email associated with an existing Coinbase account).
 Meanwhile, waiting to help them with their Coinbase is the simplest solution, but requires you to find the time to sit down and do the process together.
-All these are fine choices, each with their pros and cons.
+All these are fine choices, each with its pros and cons.
 We will cover each option below.

 TRANSFERRING TO A BITCOIN ADDRESS: If you know a person’s public Bitcoin address, then sending Bitcoin is as simple as sending to that address from your Coinbase account and paying the fee.
 When you click “send” you can choose between sending to their address and sending directly to their account by typing in the email associated with the account.
 You can always write a note along with the transaction that only you and they can see.
 If you do this, keep in mind that people sometimes change addresses and Bitcoin sent to the wrong address cannot be recovered.
 See a guide on how to send Bitcoin that way.

 NOTE: Those who want the recipient to be able to store cryptocurrencies offline may consider giving a hardware wallet like the Nano S as a gift as well.
 You can buy cryptocurrency via Coinbase and then send that to the Nano S wallet to “preload” it for the recipient.
 I would strongly suggest avoiding that if you are unsure of what you are doing, as you’ll need to deal with backup codes and pins and such.
-Alternatively, you could simply give the Nano S (or other hardware wallet, for example, Trezor) alongside one of the other methods noted on this page for giving cryptocurrency as a gift.
+Alternatively, you could simply give the Nano S (or another hardware wallet, for example, Trezor) alongside one of the other methods noted on this page for giving cryptocurrency as a gift.
 See directions for using a Nano S wallet for an example of how to load cryptocurrency onto a hardware wallet.

 TIP: You can buy a fraction of a Bitcoin.
 The majority of Bitcoin traders deal in fractions of Bitcoins when they buy and sell.
 You don’t have to give someone a full Bitcoin as a gift.
 Think in terms of fiat. $100 worth of Bitcoin is a good choice.
 The price you’ll pay depends on the current market price of Bitcoin plus fees.